pohanson/tp/docs/UserGuide.md

 *  `edit 2 n:Betsy Crower t:` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
 *  `edit 3 a:557 Bukit Timah Rd, #01-17 Crown Centre, Singapore 269694 s:Busy` Edits the address and status of the 3rd person to be `557 Bukit Timah Rd, #01-17 Crown Centre, Singapore 269694` and `Busy` respectively.

-- `edit 1 p:91234567 e:johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p:91234567 e:johndoe@example.com` Edits the phone number and email address of tse 1st person to be `91234567` and `johndoe@example.com` respectively.
 - `edit 2 n:Betsy Crower t:` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating customers: `find`